 Switching to Inflation and the 30-Year Mortgage Payment

 Inflation eats away at a mortgage payment.
 Have Millennials seen their inflation-adjusted mortgage payment decline much?
-The answer is no. This may be why they’ve shied away from home ownership.
+The answer is no. Could this be why millennial home ownership is down?
+Probably.

 Here’s a look, by generation, at the mortgage payment adjusted for inflation.
 Unsurprisingly, the Millennial generation has the highest mortgage payment of all the previous generations.
 That’s even after accounting for the early 80s hyperinflation.

 Source: Calculations by Econometric Studios based upon data from the BLS, the Federal Housing Finance Agency, Robert Shiller, National Association of Home Builders

 Overall, Millennials just haven’t seen big inflation yet.
 Because of this, inflation-induced debt destruction is more of a concept than a reality to them.
 Perhaps this explains the lower millennial home ownership rates.